spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 To build the Unreal Engine Fork:

 1. In File Explorer, navigate to the directory you cloned the Unreal Engine Fork repository into.
-2. Double-click Setup.bat.
+1. Double-click **Setup.bat**.
 This automatically opens a command line window and installs prerequisites for building Unreal Engine 4.
 The command line window closes when the process has finished.
+1. In the same directory, double-click **GenerateProjectFiles.bat**.
+This file automatically sets up the project files you require to build Unreal Engine 4.<br/>
 1. Double-click **InstallGDK.bat**
 This  automatically opens a command line window and performs the following:
 	* Sets LINUX_MULTIARCH_ROOT as an environment variable
 	* Clones the UnrealGDK into your Engine's `Plugin` directory
-	* Clones the UnrealGDKExampleProject into your Engine's `Samples directory
+	* Clones the UnrealGDKExampleProject into your Engine's `Samples` directory
 	* Runs the Unreal GDK Setup.bat script to install the GDK into the cloned UnrealGDKExampleProject directory
-	* Generates Visual Studio solution files for the UnrealGDKExampleProject
+	* Generates Visual Studio solution files for the UnrealGDKExampleProject<br/>
 This process can take a long time to complete.
-The command line window closes when the process has finished.
+The command line window closes when the process has finished.    <br/>
+1. In the same directory, open **UE4.sln** in Visual Studio.
+1. In Visual Studio, on the toolbar, navigate to **Build** > **Configuration Manager**; set your active solution configuration to **Development Editor** and your active solution platform to **Win64**.
+1. In the Solution Explorer window, right-click on the **UE4** project and select **Set as StartUp Project**
+1. In the Solution Explorer window, right-click on the **UE4** project and select **Build** (you may be prompted to install some dependencies first). <br>

+Visual Studio then builds Unreal Engine, which can take up to a couple of hours.

-When the command line window closes, you can continue to **3: Set up a project...**
+When the build is complete, you can continue to **3: Set up a project...**

 > **Note:** Once you've built Unreal Engine, *don't move it into another directory*.
 That will break the integration.